USS Mohican (1859): Battles of Fort Fisher, 1864–1865

 Reactivated on 7 October, the warship was assigned to Rear Admiral David Dixon Porter's North Atlantic Blockading Squadron and cruised off Wilmington, North Carolina through December.
 She then joined the rest of the squadron in the attack on Fort Fisher on 24–25 December, firing over 500 shells in the fierce bombardment.
-Mohican resumed her blockade, now off Beaufort, North Carolina, until the second attack on Fort Fisher from 13–15 January 1865.
+Mohican resumed her blockade, now off Beaufort, North Carolina, until the second attack on Fort Fisher from 13 to 15 January 1865.
 As part of the first line of battle, the sloop bombarded the Confederate bastion throughout the three-day campaign, supplying covering fire for the landings on the second and third days until the fort was taken on the 15th.
 During the engagement, Mohican lost one man killed and 10 wounded.

 End of the war, 1865

 The warship was ordered to Rear Adm.
 John Dahlgren's South Atlantic Blockading Squadron on 17 January, carrying dispatches for General William T. Sherman.
 She began blockading off Ossabaw Island, South Carolina on 3 February and remained there until ordered north on the 24th.
 The steam sloop decommissioned at Boston Navy Yard on 26 April and remained there — repairing — until recommissioning on 18 August 1866.